-To assist in carrying out its responsibilities, the Compensation Committee has engaged Towers Watson, a nationally recognized compensation consulting firm, to assist in analyzing competitive executive compensation levels and evaluating and implementing our compensation program.
-Our compensation consultant was not engaged by management to perform any work on behalf of management during 2012.
-The Compensation Committee considers our compensation consultant to be independent.
+To assist in carrying out its responsibilities, the Compensation Committee utilized the services of Towers Watson, a nationally recognized compensation consulting firm to assist it in approving our 2013 compensation plans and analyzing competitive executive compensation levels during 2013.
+Towers Watson was not engaged by management to perform any work on behalf of management during 2013 and the Compensation Committee considered Towers Watson to be independent with regard to services performed on our behalf during 2013.

-During 2012, our compensation consultant met with both management (at the request of the Compensation Committee to act as a liaison or prepare information) and the Compensation Committee jointly as well as individually and provided advice and recommendations regarding our Short and Long Term Incentive Compensation Plans for our employees, including our NEOs.
-In addition, our compensation consultant provided our Compensation Committee input on our director compensation program, competitive market compensation data and recommendations for pay levels for each component of our executive compensation program, and comparative market research regarding each of the employment agreements that we are currently a party to.
+During 2013, Towers Watson provided advice and recommendations regarding our short and long term incentive compensation plans for our employees, including our NEOs.
+In addition, Towers Watson provided our Compensation Committee input on our director compensation program, competitive market compensation data and recommendations for target pay levels for each component of our 2013 executive compensation program.

-Our compensation consultant also provided advice and recommendations regarding our awards to both our NEOs and our employee base as a whole.
-The compensation consultant periodically attends Compensation Committee meetings as requested by the Compensation Committee and consults with our Compensation Committee Chairman, our Director of Human Resources, our Chief Executive Officer, and senior management team (as directed by the Compensation Committee) on compensation related issues.
+The Towers Watson compensation consultant periodically attends Compensation Committee meetings as requested by the Compensation Committee and consults with our Compensation Committee Chairman, our Director of Human Resources, our Chief Executive Officer, and senior management team (as directed by the Compensation Committee) on compensation related issues.

-Compensation Consultant Conflict of Interest Assessment
+Compensation Consultant Independence Assessment

-In light of new SEC rules, the Company requested and received information from Towers Watson addressing potential conflicts of interest, including the following factors: (1) other services provided to us by the consultant; (2) fees paid by us as a percentage of the consulting firm's total revenue; (3) policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation Committee; (5) any company stock owned by the individual consultants involved in the engagement; (6) any business or personal relationships between our executive officers and the consulting firm or the individual consultants involved in the engagement.
-Based on an assessment of these factors, including information gathered from directors and executive officers addressing business or personal relationships with the consulting firm or the individual consultants, the Compensation Committee concluded that the work of the consultant did not raise any conflict of interest.
+During 2013, the Company requested and received information from Towers Watson addressing its independence and potential conflicts of interest, including the following factors: (1) other services provided to us by the consultant; (2) fees paid by us as a percentage of the consulting firm's total revenue; (3) policies or procedures maintained by the consulting firm that are designed to prevent a conflict of interest; (4) any business or personal relationships between the individual consultants involved in the engagement and a member of the Compensation Committee; (5) any company stock owned by the individual consultants involved in the engagement; (6) any business or personal relationships between our executive officers and the consulting firm or the individual consultants involved in the engagement.
+Based on an assessment of these factors, including information gathered from directors and executive officers addressing business or personal relationships with the consulting firm or the individual consultants, the Compensation Committee concluded that Towers Watson is independent and that the work of Towers Watson did not raise any conflict of interest.